emanuelfeld/poirot/README.rst

     vim .git/hooks/pre-commit

 Then edit the following line so that it points to the correct patterns folder within the quotes.
 This should be the absolute path the the folder, with no trailing '/'.
+To start off, I advise you to fork and use the `poirot-patterns repository <https://github.com/dcgov/poirot-patterns/>`_.
+You can then edit these to best fit your needs.

 .. code:: bash